 Government Job Profile: Detective

-Police detectives are sworn peace officers who investigate crimes with the objective of gathering evidence against criminals for prosecution.
+Police detectives have sworn peace officers who investigate crimes with the objective of gathering evidence against criminals for prosecution.
 Like most other jobs in law enforcement, a detective job is highly dangerous at times.

 To be successful, detectives must have strong analytical and people skills.
 They piece together individual bits of physical and testimonial evidence to recreate how and why crimes happened.